 It’s a compelling case for content marketing.
 But there’s just one catch: the product is itself naturally compelling.
 It’s exciting to watch people do exciting things.
 For a content marketer employed in the financial industry, the prospects aren’t nearly so interesting, and require quite a bit more creativity to create an engaging content marketing campaign.

 However, do not despair.
 Just because it’s more difficult, doesn’t mean it’s impossible.
+And not every brand has to be following retail trends like hiring Instagram influencers.
 Read on to find out how a finance firm can go against the grain to create a compelling and engaging content marketing strategy.

 What are the questions?